 It is not necessary to give your pets a great variety of food.
 It’s better to keep your cats and dogs on a constant, complete and well-balanced diet while making sure they always have access to fresh water.
 However, to give canned food once in a while to a cat that only eats dry food allows us to verify a degree of tolerance if faced with a sudden change of diet because of diseases. (urolithiasis 1).
 Also, if changing food, it’s better to make a gradual transition over a 7-day period.

 We offer a great variety of dry and can food suited for dogs and cats.
-We offer food from different companies like Hill’s Prescription Diet, Medi-Cal/Royal-Canin and Purina Veterinary Diet.
+We offer food from different companies like Hill’s Prescription Diet, Royal Canin and Purina Veterinary Diet.
 We also have food for ferrets (Totally Ferret) If the food you are looking for is not available at the clinic, it will be our pleasure to order it for you.

 Veterinary ophthalmology has developed a lot during the last years.
 The hospital offers a series of diagnostic procedures as well as diverse medical and surgical treatments to meet our clientele’s needs.

 - Fluoresceine test: allows us to detect an ulcer or an erosion of the cornea.

 - Schirmer’s test: allows us to measure the production of tears.

 - Direct ophthalmoscopy: allows the examination of the eye’s internal structures.